xingcbrew/xingcbrew.github.io/README.md

 # xingcbrew.github.io

-# First attempt at a website.
+# First attempt at making a website using HTML.
 # Theme "Spatial" from templated.co